JorgeCoppin/JorgeCoppin.github.io/index.md

 I'm a PhD student at [Cornell University's EAS Department](https://www.eas.cornell.edu/eas), where I'm advised by Dr. Britney Schmidt.

-Prior to grad school, I studied Mechanical Engineering at the [Univeristy of Puerto Rico](https://www.uprm.edu/portada/).
+Prior to Cornell, I graduated with a B.S. in Mechanical Engineering from the [Univeristy of Puerto Rico](https://www.uprm.edu/portada/).

 If you're interested in learning more about the projects I've worked on, check out the links below!